rodneyshupe/Cookbook/Recipes/InstantPot/Jambalaya.rst

 ----------

-1. In a Instant Pot, using the saute function, heat oil and add sausage and sauté for about 5 minutes or until browned.
-Add onion, celery, bell pepper, garlic and jalapeño, and cook, stirring frequently, about 3 minutes or until fragrant.
+1. In a Instant Pot, using the saute function, heat oil and add sausage and saute for about 5 minutes or until browned.
+Add onion, celery, bell pepper, garlic and jalapeno, and cook, stirring frequently, about 3 minutes or until fragrant.
 2. Add tomatoes and their juices, broth , thyme, oregano, bay leaves, paprika, smoked paprika, salt, pepper, cayenne and fish sauce.